·

 24#.
 Vintage Soap Trays and Dishes

-Look for dishes with scalloped edges or hand-painted floral motifs to reinforce the romantic, garden-inspired theme of the room.
-These small, tabletop accessories are the “jewelry” of the bathroom, adding personality and a sense of luxury to your daily hygiene routine.
+Look for dishes with scalloped edges or delicate, hand-painted floral motifs to reinforce the romantic, garden-inspired theme of your bathroom.
+These small, tabletop accessories act as the “jewelry” of the bathroom, adding a distinct sense of personality and a touch of effortless luxury to your daily hygiene routine.

 25#.
 Exposed Plumbing for a Vintage Edge